 This … establishes absolutely what unproductive labour is.
 It is labour which is not exchanged with capital, but directly with revenue, that is wages or profits (including of course the various categories of those who share as co-partners in the capitalist profit, such as interest and rent).
 (Marx, 1969, Theories of Surplus Value, Part 1, Progress Publishers, Moscow, p.
 157)

 ‘Revenue’ is also often regarded as including the wages paid to public-sector workers, which are said to come out of private-sector profit or wages or both.
-When government spending is thought to be funded by tax revenue, the inclination will be to consider public-sector activity as “exchanged with revenue” and so unproductive in Marx’s sense.
+When government spending is thought to be financed (meaning initially financed) by tax revenue, the inclination will be to consider public-sector activity as “exchanged with revenue” and so unproductive in Marx’s sense.
 Ian Gough, for instance, writes:

 The former labour is productive, the latter unproductive.
 Included in the latter are all state employees, whose services are purchased with revenue whether the original taxes are paid out of wages or out of the various categories of surplus-value.
 (Gough, 1972, ‘Marx’s Theory of Productive and Unproductive Labour’, New Left Review, p.
 51)